mozow01/TypeTheoryWorkshop/README.md

 Here ````the_inhabitant```` is a term of program in Lean4's native **functional** language.

-You start the so called proof mode by "by" then, you jump into an **imperative** language of tactics, that generates the proof terms semiautomatically.
+You start the so called proof mode by "by" then, you jump into an **imperative** language of tactics, that generates the proof terms in a semiautomated way.
 In the proof mode there are premisses and a goal in the following form:

 $$\dfrac{\begin{matrix}
 \text{Premiss}1\\